-TMJ Treatments in San Antonio
+TMJ Treatment in San Antonio, TX

 The two joints function continuously together night and day.
-When we eat, sneeze, yawn, speak, and swallow (the average person swallows 1,000 times per day) this joint is getting used.
-Add to this any unusual habits such as chewing gum, chewing pens, grinding your teeth, tapping your teeth, cheek biting, etc. it adds up to a lot of use.
+When we eat, sneeze, yawn, speak, and swallow (the average person swallows 1,000 times per day), this joint is getting used.
+Add to this any unusual habits such as chewing gum, chewing pens, grinding your teeth, tapping your teeth, cheek biting, etc., and it adds up to a lot of use.
 The TMJ is unlike any other joint in that there are two that work in harmony with the other.
 Its anatomy is different as well.

 Unlike a typical hinge joint such as the knee or elbow, the TMJ has a larger complex range of motion.
-Measuring the space between the upper and lower front teeth, most patients can open 40-60mm wide.
-In the first 10-15mm, the joint functions mostly like a hinge, but beyond that the joint goes into translation where the head of the condyle slides down and forward out of the temporal fossa and down the eminence.
+Measuring the space between the upper and lower front teeth, most patients can open 40- 60 mm wide.
+In the first 10- 15 mm, the joint functions mostly like a hinge, but beyond that the joint goes into translation where the head of the condyle slides down and forward out of the temporal fossa and down the eminence.
 When the jaw is moved to the left or right, the condyle on the opposite side slides down and forward along the eminence.
-Facilitating these movements is a sickle shaped disk that sits between the condyle and fossa.
+Facilitating these movements is a sickle-shaped disk that sits between the condyle and fossa.
 It travels with the condyle during translation and movement down the eminence.

 The lateral pterygoid is a small muscle that sits horizontally in front of the joints.
 This muscle is the only muscle of mastication that is involved in opening the jaw, is the only muscle that has any attachment to the disk, it is involved in moving the jaw forward and from left to right, but it is also believed to help stabilize the disk when clenching and during translation.

 The platysma muscle extends like a curtain from the lower border of the lower jaw and extends down the front of the neck.
-This muscle along with the mylohyoid, digastric, and genihyoid function to open the jaw as well.
+This muscle, along with the mylohyoid, digastric, and genihyoid function to open the jaw as well.

 Understanding this system and how they work together and influence each other is crucial in diagnosing dysfunction.